Witiko/jBus/docs/api.md

       scope: ...
     }

-The `to` attribute may contain the name of the received.
+The `to` attribute may contain the name of the receiver node or group based on whether the message was received on the unicast or the multicast address, respectively.
 If the `to` attribute is undefined, the message was received on the broadcast address.
 The `msg` attribute will contain the incoming message and the `scope` attribute will contain the scope in which the message was received.

 ### Overloads ###